Why This Matters

 Here are some questions to ask when researching online associate in medical office administration programs:

 • Am I eligible for this program?
-Most associate degree plans require students to submit a high school diploma or equivalency and demonstrate interest in the medical profession.
+Most associate degree programs require students to submit a high school diploma or equivalency and demonstrate interest in the medical profession.
 You also may be required to enroll in general education courses and maintain a certain GPA.

 • Are courses offered synchronously or asynchronously?
 All the programs we reviewed for this program are offered online.
 Depending on the school, program, and instructor, classes will either meet together online at a determined time or allow students to work on coursework at their own pace.
 Before you select your program, make sure that it fits your learning style and schedule.